Second Class Particle Behaviour in Blocking ASEP: Future directions and open questions

 \section{Future directions and open questions}

 As we saw in Section \ref{subsect: identities}, natural questions for the particle system can lead to probabilistic proofs of well-known combinatorial identities.
 The authors are exploring further directions.
 In the paper of Bal\'azs, Fretwell and Jay \cite{MDJ}, it is shown that states of blocking particle systems with $0$-$1$-\dots-$k$ (for $k\geq 2$) particles per site correspond to generalised Frobenius partitions (these are a generalisation of the notion of integer partitions).
 With this in mind, perhaps by considering the number of particles to the left of some site or within a finite range or symmetry between holes and particles for these more general blocking systems we would see GFP versions of the Euler, $q$-Binomial and Durfee rectangles identities.
-In the paper Bal\'azs and Bowen \cite{blocking}, the identity was derived by comparing the blocking measures for ASEP and zero-range in the infinite volume.
-A finite or half-infinite volume version will provide further interesting connections to the theory of integer partitions.
+Recently Amir, Bahadoran, Busani and Saada, \cite{amir_bahadoran_busani_saada}, characterised the blocking measures for asymmetric simple exclusion on multiple lanes.
+There they comment that it would be interesting to see what combinatorial identities can be found by studying equivalences between the multilane exclusion and other particle systems like in the work of Bal\'azs and Bowen, \cite{blocking}, and that of Bal\'azs, Fretwell and Jay, \cite{MDJ}.
+It is natural to ask what is the distribution of particles in half infinite and finite ranges in the multilane exclusion under the natural blocking measure.
+These distributions should also lead to interesting combinatorial identities as we have shown here for the single lane ASEP (Section \ref{subsect: identities}).
 Both directions are subjects of upcoming papers.